THIS IS A FEMINIST CALL TO ACTION.

 WHY BECOME A MEMBER?

-We aspire to create a community of active participants and we imagine various ways that we can generate connections amongst us that defy borders and acknowledge the interconnectedness of our struggles.
+We aspire to create a community of active participants.
+We imagine various ways that we can generate connections amongst us that defy borders and acknowledge the inter-connectedness of our struggles.

-Participation in an engaged network of feminist activists, academics, artists, and community organisers (enabling the formation working groups from a distance or locally).
+- Feminist Network.
+You can participate in an engaged network of feminist activists, academics, artists, and community organisers (enabling the formation working groups at a distance or in their local community).

-Participation in the annual Feminist No Borders Summer School co-organised with Feminist Researchers Against Borders
+- Feminist No Borders Summer School.
+You can participate in the annual Feminist No Borders Summer School co-organised with Feminist Researchers Against Borders.

 WHAT IS FAC RESEARCH?